npmcdn-to-unpkg-bot/nygeog.github.com/_posts/2015-11-13-gis-at-columbia.markdown

 ###Spatiality

-* In category all its own is [Steven Romalewski - CUNY Mapping Service at the Graduate Center of the City University of New York (CUNY) - a great NYC GIS resource](http://spatialityblog.com/).
+* In category all his own is [Steven Romalewski - CUNY Mapping Service at the Graduate Center of the City University of New York (CUNY) - a great NYC GIS resource](http://spatialityblog.com/).